LukeFrankio/TakumCpp/Docs/Spec.md

 3. Reconstruct ℓ (log-domain value) from fields: ℓ = regime_to_scale(regime) + exponent * exp_unit + fraction * frac_unit.
 4. Compute y = exp_base(ℓ) where exp_base is the inverse of sign_adjusted_log; again compute in a high-precision host type to minimize rounding error.
 5. If sign bit set, return -y, else +y.

+**Note on Ordering for Tests**: Two's-complement ordering maps to SI order for ascending τ: iteration should start at nar_index = 1<<(n-1), then nar_index+1 ..
+2^n-1, 0 .. nar_index-1.
+Unsigned 0..2^n-1 does not correspond to ascending τ; reordering is required for monotonicity checks (Prop 4) to avoid false failures.

 Implementation notes: